 - 1 ounce thinly sliced Prosciutto di Parma, chopped

 - 1 1/2 cups chicken stock

 - 2 cups milk

 - Salt and freshly ground black pepper to taste

-- Add the red wine and let it reduce by half, about 5-6 minutes.
+- Add the wine to the skillet, and reduce the heat to medium low.
+Stir occasionally until the wine has reduced by half, about 3 minutes.

 - Stir ½ cup stock into the saucepan and let it bubble slowly, 10 minutes, or until totally evaporated.
 Repeat with another ½ cup stock.
 Stir in the last 1/2 cup stock along with the milk.
-Adjust heat so the liquid bubbles very slowly.
-Partially cover the skillet, and cook 1 hour.
-Stir frequently to check for sticking.
+Partially cover the pot, and cook for 1 hour, stirring frequently.

 - Add the tomatoes, crushing them as they go into the pot.
-Cook uncovered, at a very slow bubble for another 45 minutes, or until the sauce resembles a thick, meaty stew.
+Cook uncovered, on medium low heat for another 45 minutes so the sauce resembles a thick, meaty stew.
 Season with salt and pepper.

 - In a large baking dish, place a thin layer of your béchamel sauce.
 Add a layer of pasta and a layer of béchamel on the pasta and a layer of the ragu.
 Repeat until you have used all of your pasta.
 On the top layer of pasta, spread the béchamel sauce and top with Parmesan and mozzarella cheese.
 Cover with Reynolds Wrap and bake at 350 degrees for about 40-45 minutes.
 Remove the Reynolds Wrap and bake another 10 minutes until golden brown.
 Once cooked, remove this from the oven and let rest for 10 minutes before serving!